Sociology (SOCI)

 SOCI 307V.
 Race, Ethnicity, and Immigration.
 1 Unit.

 This junior seminar focuses on Stetson's Human Diversity value by examining the role of race, ethnicity, and immigration in Western society and cultures.
-It analyzes the social construction of race, ethnicity, nationality, and immigrant status as systems of identity, interpersonal and social relations, and social structure; beliefs, practices, and other social forces (e.g., historical and institutional) that create, maintain, and change race and ethnicity, patterns of racial/ethnic relations, symbolic boundaries between mainstream society and minority groups, and social and civic inequality; ideology, prejudice, stereotypes, and individual and institutional discrimination; and strategies for creating a just society.
+It analyzes the social construction of race, ethnicity, nationality, and immigrant status as systems of identity, interpersonal and social relations, and social structure; beliefs, practices, and other social forces (e.g., historical and institutional) that create, maintain, and change race and ethnicity, patterns of racial/ethnic relations, symbolic boundaries between mainstream society and underserved groups, and social and civic inequality; ideology, prejudice, stereotypes, and individual and institutional discrimination; and strategies for creating a just society.
 Area 2: Social Issues and Inequality course.
 Junior Seminar.
 Junior Seminar.

 SOCI 312V.
 Gender and Society.
 1 Unit.